 Recently I wrote about how acupuncture can help relieve jaw pain and the stress that often accompanies it.
 Today’s post is about doing acupressure on yourself for TMJ issues.

 Keep in mind that if you see an acupuncturist, they will do an evaluation that may show other issues that they can address, with a focus on getting your whole system in balance.

 But acupressure can help.
-Here’s a page by the leading expert on using acupressure, Michael Reed Gach, Ph.D., on pressure points for sinus problems, jaw, TMJ, and bruxism and includes a 4:07 video (go to 1:18 for the jaw points).
+The leading expert on using acupressure, Michael Reed Gach, Ph.D., has a page on pressure points for sinus problems, jaw, TMJ, and bruxism and includes a 4:07 video (go to 1:18 for the jaw points).

-(Note: If you Google this topic, beware that not all the results are credible.
+(Note: If you Google this topic, be aware that not all the results are credible.
 I found one that pictured ST36 on the leg while describing a point on the face!)